TARDOC 2026: Your Medical Bill in Switzerland

 Where can I find the official tariff lists?

-Approved TARDOC positions and outpatient flat rates are published at bag.admin.ch and tarifsuisse.ch as well as on the tariff partners' websites.
-For detailed questions, the official browser application maintained by the tariff partners is authoritative.
+Approved TARDOC positions and outpatient flat rates are published at bag.admin.ch and via OAAT AG.
+For detailed questions, the official tariff browser maintained by the tariff partners is authoritative.

 Disclaimer: This guide is for general information purposes only on the 2026 tariff reform (TARDOC and outpatient flat rates) and does not replace medical, legal or insurance advice.
-Only the Federal Council decision of June 2024, the KVG / LAMal (SR 832.10), the official notices of the FOPH (bag.admin.ch) and the applicable tariff agreements between the tariff partners (H+, FMH, Curafutura, santésuisse, MTK) and your health insurer are authoritative.
+Only the Federal Council approvals of 30 April 2025 and 5 November 2025, the KVG / LAMal (SR 832.10), the official notices of the FOPH (bag.admin.ch) and the applicable tariff agreements between the tariff partners (OAAT AG, H+, FMH, curafutura, santésuisse, MTK) and your health insurer are authoritative.
 Tariff positions and amounts in the examples are illustrative. checkeverything.ch does not provide fee advice and assumes no liability for completeness or timeliness.
-As of May 2026.
+Stand June 2026.

 More interesting articles